Striveworks/valor/api/README.md

 make dev-env
 ```

-This will mount the backend code into the container and live refresh the backend service upon code updates.
+This will mount the back end code into the container and live refresh the back end service upon code updates.